ryancfields/w6-frontend/README.md

 * **Question:** Why did the number of posts not change when you were redirected back to the `/users` route?

+There isn't anything that is calling the backend API to delete anything.

 * **Your Answer:** Whenever we modify our data with a Create, Update, or Delete, we have a few options on how to make our frontend reflect those changes.
 What options can you think of?

 * **Question:**
+We should be refreshing on the fronend each time.
 ---

 - [ ] Using your preferred method, update your code so that the frontend will reflect the changes made to the backend.